tableau-mkt/datapumps-tableau-extract/README.md

     .then(function() {
       console.log('Done writing posts to the TDE.');
       pump.closeExtract();

-      console.log('Attempting to publish TDE to my Tableau Online site.');
-      pump.publishToServer('https://10ay.online.tableau.com', 'myUser', process.env.MYPW, 'mysite');
     });
 ```

-For more information about how to define an extract or publish an extract to
+For more information about how to define an extract see the Node.js
-Server, see the Node.js [Tableau SDK usage details].
+[Tableau SDK usage details].

 [Datapumps]: https://www.npmjs.com/package/datapumps
 [Tableau Data Extract]: https://www.tableau.com/about/blog/2014/7/understanding-tableau-data-extracts-part1